 The flowers of Eriospermum zeyheri grow in a many-flowered raceme between midsummer and early autumn.
 Inflorescences stand up to 50 cm tall; the individual flower pedicels are short, less than 8 mm in length.
 The flowers in picture are no longer open, April being past their blooming season.

-E. zeyheri plants are found in the Little Karoo east of Barrydale and through the Eastern Province to Grahamstown.
+E. zeyheri plants are found in the Little Karoo east of Barrydale and through the Eastern Cape to Grahamstown.
 They normally grow on lower clayey slopes in a variety of veld types (Vlok and Schutte-Vlok, 2010; Bond and Goldblatt, 1984; www.pacificbulbsociety.org).